-A funeral can often be considered a “distressed purchase”, as it is easy to get overwhelmed at the time of a loved ones passing.
+A funeral can often be considered a “distressed purchase”, as it is easy to get overwhelmed at the time of a loved one’s passing.
 And this can lead to accepting whatever price a funeral home quotes you.
-The purpose of this guide is to highlight some of the key aspects involved in arranging a funeral or cremation, to help you make an informed decisions about the best funeral options for you and your family.
+The purpose of this guide is to highlight some of the key aspects involved in arranging a funeral or cremation to help you make an informed decision about the best funeral options for you and your family.

 Considering there are around 110 funeral homes in Nova Scotia, it is not hard to see how it can be difficult to choose the right funeral home for your needs.
 We have put together a list of all funeral homes in Nova Scotia to help you find a funeral service provider in your area.

 What is my first call when a death occurs?

 The first task you have is to find a funeral service provider to make the funeral arrangements.
 They can then assist you in registering the death with the government and in filling out the necessary forms.
 The deceased’s next of kin, trustee, executor of the estate, or authorized representative can apply for a Long Form Death Certificate.